Written by: Rena Sweeney, Alchemy Events

 If your pets are social party animals and stay at the reception, plan to have a quiet space separate from the party for your pet to go to eat, drink or lay down for small breaks during the night.
 Having a crate, their bed or favorite toy can help ease their nerves if they are feeling a bit overwhelmed.
 When excited, many pets will get thirsty so make sure to let them drink plenty of water so they don’t get dehydrated.
 And lots of water means lots of potty breaks!
 If you don’t have a professional handler for the reception, plan to have a family member or friend who the pet is familiar with who can help take them outside and also get them home at the end of the night.

 Finally, if you really want to go “doggone” wild, you may also consider incorporating your pet into your reception in other ways.
 Some couples forego a gift registry or favors and instead contribute to a local animal rescue group.
 Pet treats for guests to take home to their own pets get a cute New Orleans twist from Amis des Paux bakery, who offers themed treats like snowballs, red beans and Ponchatoula strawberries.
 Amis des Paux also offers special event gourmet cakes as well as cat treats.
 Their cakes come in individual or large sizes and are made with all natural, human quality ingredients that are not only pet safe but delectable, with your choice of flavors, icings and colors.

-Rena is the owner of Alchemy Events, LLC, a full-service event planning service in New Orleans.
-She has nearly 20 years of experience as an independent event coordinator, and brings energy, creativity, and dedication to every project she oversees.
+Rena Sweeney is the owner of Alchemy Events, LLC, a full-service event planning service in New Orleans.
+She has over 20 years of experience as an independent event coordinator, and brings energy, creativity, and dedication to every project she oversees.
 She also believes in giving back to the community through her work with local animal rescue groups, often spearheading fundraising events for local animal charities.

 See the full post at Alchemy Events.